What is a digital perm?

 Aftercare: keeping your curls lasting

-Good aftercare makes the difference between curls that last a few months and curls that look great for close to a year.
+Good aftercare makes the difference between curls that last a few months and curls that look great for most of a year.

 - Wait 48–72 hours before washing your hair after the perm